Yahya-Saleh/Projects/C++/General purpose/summation/ReadMe.md

 # Summation

-prompts the user for 10 numbers and prints their summation.
+Prompts the user for 10 numbers and prints their summation.

 ## Execution